i-am-harveyt/BasicDSinCpp/README.md

 Add and deleteMax function's time complexity are both $O(logN)$, N = size of data, $logN$ is it's height.
 Due to it's complete Binary Tree property.

-06/27/2022 Update: I found that I accidentally print the null node at all() function, and I fixed it.

 <a name="thread_binary_tree"></a>
 ### Thread Binary Tree